virtual/100daysofcode/index.md

 - **public**--can be called anywhere, anytime
 - **private**--can only be called by _other methods_ in _this class_
 - **protected**--can be called by other methods in _this class_, or by other methods in child classes

+Notes:

+- If you override the method in a child class, you cannot change the modifier

 ## R3 Day 95: 2020-06-23 Tuesday